VerifiedJoseph/Save-to-the-Wayback-Machine/PRIVACY.md

 ## Web Browsing Information

-The browser extension must use some web browsing information to function.
+The browser extension using some web browsing information to function.
 The information collected and used is limited to the uniform resource locators (URLs) provided by the user and is only used when actioned by the user.
 The browser extension does not keep a record of URLs used.

 ## Browser Permissions